anderson92zolis/microservicesAmigosCode/README.md

 ## Part 6: Zipkin

 Zipkin is a distributed tracing system used for monitoring and troubleshooting microservices-based architectures.
 It helps you track and visualize the flow of requests as they traverse through multiple services within a complex application.

+## Part 7: ApiGateway

+Is a critical component in a microservices architecture.
+It serves as a reverse proxy to accept all application programming interface (API) calls, aggregate the different services required to fulfill them, and return the appropriate result